 We’ve written this guide for charities who seek to evaluate their work, or measure their impact.
 Measuring means using data and evidence, both quantitative and qualitative, to gain useful insights about your charity’s work.
 It’s about understanding whether your project or service made a difference in people’s lives.
 If yes, how so?
 If not, why not?

 This guide follows on from our Theory of change in ten steps, which we want you to use as the basis of your measurement framework.
 We explain how to turn your theory of change into a plan for measurement, the five types of data you will need to pay attention to, and how to prioritise what to measure.
-Finally, we include seven insights offering a closer look into specific aspects of evaluation.
+Finally, we’ve included seven mini-guides below looking closer at specific aspects of evaluation.

 Understanding impact is central to our work at NPC, as one of our core consultancy services for charities and funders.
 Since our 2014 guidance was published, we’ve helped over a hundred clients understand their impact, with many more charities attending a training event or reading our free resources online.
 Our new guidance builds upon everything we’ve learnt, and draws on our other NPC papers on this topic.
 We include new advice on how data should be collected, analysed and used, and discuss what an evidence-based learning culture could look like.